MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     You can find more details on specifying target frameworks [here](https://docs.microsoft.com/dotnet/standard/frameworks#how-to-specify-target-frameworks).
 5. Save and close all files in your solution
 6. Select **Tools** -> **Command Line** -> **Developer Command Prompt**
-7. For each project in the solution, run the following command:
+7. For each project in the solution, run the following commands:

     ```dotnetcli
+    dotnet remove [project_name].csproj package Microsoft.Quantum.Development.Kit

-    dotnet add [project_name].csproj package Microsoft.Quantum.Development.Kit
+    dotnet add [project_name].csproj package Microsoft.Quantum.Sdk
     ```

-   If your projects use any other Microsoft.Quantum packages (e.g. Microsoft.Quantum.Numerics), run the command for these too.
+   If your projects use any other Microsoft.Quantum or Microsoft.Azure.Quantum packages (e.g. Microsoft.Quantum.Numerics), run the command for these too.

+    ```dotnetcli
+    dotnet add [project_name].csproj package [package_name]
+    ```

 8. Close the command prompt and select **Build** -> **Build Solution** (do *not* select Rebuild Solution)

 You can now skip ahead to [update your Visual Studio QDK extension](#update-visual-studio-qdk-extension).